 Signs point to yes

-I don’t own a Magic 8 Ball, but if I did, all signs to my ADHD question pointed to yes.
+I don’t own a Magic 8 Ball, but if I did, all signs to my ADHD question would have pointed to yes.
 With all of this supporting data, I decided to proceed with testing to get a definitive answer.

 The current diagnosis process involves psychological screening and evaluation against behavioral criteria found in the DSM-5.
 Over the span of two months, I worked through multiple rounds of testing at a medical practice specializing in such things.
 The tests were weird, interesting, and challenging.
 I went into the testing without knowing what to expect and, since you’re reading this post, I’ll spare you the spoilers should you be considering the same path.